 If you faint at the sight of blood or get weak in the knees when you see vomit or bodily fluids, becoming a crime scene cleaner is not for you.
 Many people confuse crime scene analysis and investigation with being a crime scene cleaner.
 However, their courses of action are very different indeed.

-Crime scene sterilization involves bio-hazardous waste, body fluids, toxic waste, remains, blood, human waste and unpleasant smells.
+Crime scene sterilization involves dealing with bio-hazardous waste, body fluids, toxic waste, remains, blood, human waste, and unpleasant smells.
 Remediation of these factors is the job of a crime scene cleaner.

 Where It All Began